 • Consider the quality of the emotion(s) associated with the pattern(s) or situation(s).
 Can you name some of the feelings involved?
 Can you feel into them?
 Notice the textures involved?
 Notice where and how it shows up in your body?

 • Allow your own inner guidance to give you information about the true source(s) of the emotion(s) and pattern(s) involved.
-Do you have a sense of the root cause(s) and/or initial (causal) events?
+Do you have a sense of the root cause(s) and/or initial events involved?
 What can you “remember”?

-• If the session is to be done remotely (via phone or Skype), then we’ll need to rely on you to create your own safe and sacred space for the session.
+• If the session is to be done remotely (via FaceTime or Zoom), then we’ll need to rely on you to create your own safe and sacred space for the session.
 Find out how to do that here.

 • If possible, give yourself a buffer of time both before and after the session in order to be fully available for the session work and the reintegration needs you may have following.